 To that fact, add the higher proportion of body fat.
 Then add the lower levels of dehydrogenase.
 It’s easy to see how one drink can have the same effect on a woman as two have on a man.

 So alcohol is sexist.
 When it comes to alcohol, men and women are inherently unequal.
 It’s important for women’s safety and health to remember this inequality.
-A woman should never try to ‘keep up’ with a man’s drinking.
+A woman should never try to “keep up” with a man’s drinking.
 To do so is both foolish and dangerous.
-She should say to herself as often as necessary, “alcohol is sexist, alcohol is sexist.”
+She should say to herself as often as necessary “alcohol is sexist.”

-Here’s an important fact for both men and women to know.
+Here’s an important fact for both women and men to know.
 And it’s a fact of equality.
 Standard drinks of beer, dinner wine, and spirits are all equal.
 That is, each contains the same amount of pure alcohol.